 This is also a variant of an argument we’ve heard again and again.
 “We’d publish more SF by women if more women would bother to submit.”
 “We’d love to have more non-white panelists, but they just don’t come to the convention.”
 “If people want to make the genre more diverse, then those people need to stop waiting for someone else to do the work; they should jump in and get involved and make it happen.”

-While I’m sure this isn’t what people intend, what I hear in these arguments is that we’ve created a community that isn’t particularly welcoming to nonwhite and nonmale fans and readers and authors.1 But working to change that community would be uncomfortable, so we’re not going to do it.
+While I’m sure this isn’t what people intend, what I hear in these arguments is that we’ve created a community that isn’t particularly welcoming to nonwhite and nonmale fans and readers and authors.[1.
+See also, “Fake Geek Girls,” whitewashed cover art, sexist cover poses, the disproportionate number of white, male authors who get reviewed, and a whole host of other statistics and examples.]
+But working to change that community would be uncomfortable, so we’re not going to do it.
 We’re already here.
 Why should we care about making you feel welcome?

 You say “those people” don’t want to be a part of this community.
 I ask why someone would put their time and effort and money and sweat into a community that doesn’t want them.